The Best VPN extensions for Google Chrome and Chromium-based browsers

 Company headquarters: Hong Kong

-Three extensions that add free VPN-like functionality to Google Chrome does not seem like much but it should be completely sufficient for most users.
+Four extensions that add free VPN-like functionality to Google Chrome do not seem like much but it should be completely sufficient for most users.

 While there are other extensions that promise similar functionality, all that we tried did not work well or acted only as a proxy that did not support multimedia websites at all.